Avis Tucker: Early life and education

-She was born Avis Green in Concordia, Kansas.
-When she was 18 months her parents moved to Pleasant Hill, Missouri.
-She graduated from Southwest High School in Kansas City and the University of Missouri in 1937.
+She was born Avis Green in Concordia, Kansas, and raised in Pleasant Hill, Missouri. the daughter of Ralph Green and Nellie Schroer Green.
+She won a local temperance essay contest when she was a teen.
+She graduated from Southwest High School in 1933, and from the University of Missouri in 1937.
+In college she was president of her sorority, Kappa Alpha Theta.